indiana-university/rivet-docs/content/components/overlays/modals.md

-+++
+---
-title = "Modals"
+title: "Modals"
-description = "A modal is a smaller window that is displayed on top of the main application/site window.
-The main page is still visible but, the background is darkened to direct focus to the content of the modal window." requiresJs = true status = "Alpha"
+description: "A modal is a smaller window that is displayed on top of the main application/site window.
+The main page is still visible but, the background is darkened to direct focus to the content of the modal window."
-+++
+requiresJs: true
+status: "Alpha"
+---
 ## When to use
 - For single specific tasks related to a goal on the main page of the application
 - To help users determine information needed in their main workflow e.g. calculating a number, looking up a code